Creating a Localised, Easy-to-Find Website that Appeals to the Chosen Local Export Market

 The term ‘localisation’ is used differently by different people.
 Wikipedia defines website localisation as “the process of adapting an existing website to local language and culture in the target market“.

-In addition to content, other aspects of a website – such as design, functionality, search engine visibility – need to be localised.
-In the case of e-commerce, webshop localisation also tends to involve considerable legal adaptations, so that the online shop meets the legal requirements of the target market
+In addition to marketing and content, other aspects of a website – such as design, functionality, search engine visibility – need to be localised.
+In the case of e-commerce, webshop localisation also tends to involve considerable legal adaptations, so that the online shop meets the legal requirements of the target market.